jameshyphen/GildedRose-Refactoring-Kata/Java/ASSUMPTIONS.md

    - **Assumption**: A Conjured Aged Brie should increase in quality by 2 when SellIn is above 0, and by 4 when SellIn is 0 or below.
 (Even though it sounds weird, we'll stay consistent with the spec)
 6. **Conjured Sulfuras**:
    - The spec states that Sulfuras does not degrade in quality.
-   - **Assumption**: A Conjured Sulfuras should degrade in quality like a conjured normal item.
-You cannot conjure legendary items.
+   - **Assumption**: A Conjured Sulfuras should not degrade in quality.
 7. **"Full Rewrite not necessary"**:
    - In the email, it was stated that a full rewrite is not necessary.
    - **Assumption**: The existing code structure can be used to implement the new features without a complete overhaul.
-This means a full "rewrite" of the logic inside the function is allowed, but we canot make things backwards incompatible. _(e.g. changing class structure or function signature)_
+This means a full "rewrite" of the logic inside the function is allowed, but we have to keep everything backwards compatible. _(e.g. changing class structure or function signatures is not allowed)_